-Each student will be allowed up to two absences.
+Each student will be allowed up to two absences as a safety-net for the unexpected.
 Additional absences will result in a 3% reduction in your final grade.
 You will be responsible for coming to Zoom class.
 Please note: If you are not going to be in class you are responsible for sending an email to the professor.

 Please be on time for class.
-Class starts at 9:45am, but just like in the classroom, I will be on Zoom at least 10 minutes early, so please come on as soon as you can.
+Class starts at 9:45am, but just like in the classroom, I will be on Zoom at least 5 minutes early, so please come on as soon as you can.
 If you get there before me the system is setup to allow you to come into the waiting room.
 Once on Zoom, if anyone's connection becomes unstable, or disconnects, please reconnect as soon as you can.
 That includes me as well.
+Fully participate with camera on.